Things to listen and look out for

 Listen without Judgement

-When someone tells you they feel suicidal, or feel like “ending it all”, listen without judgment.
+When someone tells you they feel suicidal, or feel like “ending it all”, it is hard to listen without judgment yet we should try as best we can.
+Acknowledge that it is natural to feel alarmed, fearful or even rejected when a loved one or close friend tells us that they are feeling suicidal.
 Often having someone to talk to can help keep someone safe.

 If someone tells you they have attempted suicide in the past and/or they have been in contact with a mental health professional then their risk of suicide is increased.